-Glymur is a waterfall in the East of Iceland and is the highest waterfall in iceland, about 40 min. walk to the waterfall.
+Glymur is a waterfall in the East of Iceland and is the highest waterfall in Iceland.
+In approximately 40 minutes you can walk to the waterfall Glymur.
 The river Botnsá drops down over 198 meters and is fed by the 160 meter deep Hvalvatn (whale lake).
 The translation for Glymur is noise or tumult.

 Driving on road 47 at Hvalfjörður, don’t go through the tunnel, but follow the steep coast road until you come to Botnsá.